 Education

-• Ph.D.
-Earth Sciences, The Ohio State University (in progress)
+• In progress - Ph.D.
+Earth Sciences, The Ohio State University

-• M.S.
-Earth Sciences, The Ohio State University, 2022
+• 2022 - M.S.
+Earth Sciences, The Ohio State University

-• B.A.
-Chemistry, Berea College, 2020
+• 2020 - B.A.
+Chemistry, Berea College

 Austin is interested in how the climate of the past is archived by mountain glaciers in the high-altitude tropics.
 His current dissertation work is focused on the use of scanning electron microscopy (SEM) and energy dispersive spectrometry (EDS) to classify mineral dust particles in ice cores from Earth's highest tropical mountain.
 He hopes to develop a robust mineral dust timeline to track the evolution of dust transport in tropical South America since the Late Glacial Stage (~20,000 years ago) and to build repositories for open-source data/software that other researchers can use to help advance the field of tropical ice core dust research.